kristapsdz/lowdown/mdoc.md

 # Introduction

-Manpages ("manual pages") are system documentation presented (usually) by the [man(1)](https://man.openbsd.org/man) utility.
+Manpages ("manual pages") are system documentation usually presented by the [man(1)](https://man.openbsd.org/man) utility.
 Or, as is the case for the link just used, an HTML rendering of the same.
 Manpages cover programming libraries (usually for the C and Perl programming language), command-line utilities,